OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  Why reading Is Done In Parallel And writing Is Not In Hdfs?
+##  Why reading is done in parallel and writing is not in Hdfs?
 Reading is done in parallel because by doing so we can access the data fast.
 But we do not perform the write operation in parallel.
 The reason is that if we perform the write operation in parallel, then it might result in data inconsistency.
 For example, you have a file and two nodes are trying to write data into the file in parallel, then the first node does not know what the second node has written and vice-versa.
 So, this makes it confusing which data to be stored and accessed.

 [Table of Contents](#HADOOP)

-##  Can Hadoop Be Compared To Nosql Database Like Cassandra?
+##  Can Hadoop be compared to Nosql Database like Cassandra?
 Though NOSQL is the closet technology that can be compared to Hadoop, it has its own pros and cons.
 There is no DFS in NOSQL.
 Hadoop is not a database.
 It’s a file system (HDFS) and distributed programming framework (MapReduce).

 [Table of Contents](#HADOOP)

-##  How Jobtracker Schedules A Task?
+##  How JobTracker schedules a task?
 The TaskTrackers send out heartbeat messages to the JobTracker, usually every few minutes, to reassure the JobTracker that it is still alive.
 These message also inform the JobTracker of the number of available slots, so the JobTracker can stay up to date with where in the cluster work can be delegated.
 When the JobTracker tries to find somewhere to schedule a task within the MapReduce operations, it first looks for an empty slot on the same server that hosts the DataNode containing the data, and if not, it looks for an empty slot on a machine in the same rack.

 [Table of Contents](#HADOOP)

-##  What Is A Task Tracker In Hadoop and How Many Instances Of Tasktracker Run On A Hadoop Cluster?
+##  What is a Task Tracker in Hadoop and how many instances of Task Tracker run on a Hadoop Cluster?
 A TaskTracker is a slave node daemon in the cluster that accepts tasks (Map, Reduce and Shuffle operations) from a JobTracker.
 There is only One Task Tracker process run on any hadoop slave node.
 Task Tracker runs on its own JVM process.
 Every TaskTracker is configured with a set of slots, these indicate the number of tasks that it can accept.
 The TaskTracker starts a separate JVM processes to do the actual work (called as Task Instance) this is to ensure that process failure does not take down the task tracker.
 The TaskTracker monitors these task instances, capturing the output and exit codes.
 When the Task instances finish, successfully or not, the task tracker notifies the JobTracker.
 The TaskTrackers also send out heartbeat messages to the JobTracker, usually every few minutes, to reassure the JobTracker that it is still alive.
 These message also inform the JobTracker of the number of available slots, so the JobTracker can stay up to date with where in the cluster work can be delegated.

 [Table of Contents](#HADOOP)

-##  What Is A Task Instance In Hadoop and Where Does It Run?
+##  What is a task instance in Hadoop and where does it run?
 Task instances are the actual MapReduce jobs which are run on each slave node.
 The TaskTracker starts a separate JVM processes to do the actual work (called as Task Instance) this is to ensure that process failure does not take down the task tracker.
 Each Task Instance runs on its own JVM process.
 There can be multiple processes of task instance running on a slave node.
 This is based on the number of slots configured on task tracker.
 By default a new task instance JVM process is spawned for a task.

 [Table of Contents](#HADOOP)

-##  What Is Configuration Of A Typical Slave Node On Hadoop Cluster and How Many Jvms Run On A Slave Node?
+##  What is configuration of a typical Slave Node on Hadoop Cluster and how many Jvms run on a Slave Node?
 Single instance of a Task Tracker is run on each Slave node.
 Task tracker is run as a separate JVM process.
     Single instance of a DataNode daemon is run on each Slave node.
 DataNode daemon is run as a separate JVM process.
     One or Multiple instances of Task Instance is run on each slave node.
 Each task instance is run as a separate JVM process.
 The number of Task instances can be controlled by configuration.
 Typically a high end machine is configured to run more task instances.

 [Table of Contents](#HADOOP)

-##  How Namenode Handles Data Node Failures?
+##  How NameNode handles DataNode failures?
 NameNode periodically receives a Heartbeat and a Blockreport from each of the DataNodes in the cluster.
 Receipt of a Heartbeat implies that the DataNode is functioning properly.
 A Blockreport contains a list of all blocks on a DataNode.
 When NameNode notices that it has not recieved a hearbeat message from a data node after a certain amount of time, the data node is marked as dead.
 Since blocks will be under replicated the system begins replicating the blocks that were stored on the dead datanode.
 The NameNode Orchestrates the replication of data blocks from one datanode to another.
 The replication data transfer happens directly between datanodes and the data never passes through the namenode.

 [Table of Contents](#HADOOP)

-## Does Mapreduce Programming Model Provide A Way For Reducers To Communicate With Each Other and In A Mapreduce Job Can A Reducer Communicate With Another Reducer?
+## Does Mapreduce programming model provide a way for Reducers to communicate with each other and in a Mapreduce Job can a Reducer communicate with another Reducer?
 Nope, MapReduce programming model does not allow reducers to communicate with each other.
 Reducers run in isolation.

 [Table of Contents](#HADOOP)

-##  Can I Set The Number Of Reducers To Zero?
+##  Can I set the number of Reducers to Zero?
 Yes, Setting the number of reducers to zero is a valid configuration in Hadoop.
-When you set the reducers to zero no reducers will be executed, and the output of each mapper will be stored to a separate file on HDFS.
-[This is different from the condition when reducers are set to a number greater than zero and the Mappers output (intermediate data) is written to the Local file system(NOT HDFS) of each mappter slave node.]
+When you set the reducers to zero no reducers will be executed, and the output of each mapper will be stored to a separate file on HDFS.This is different from the condition when reducers are set to a number greater than zero and the Mappers output (intermediate data) is written to the Local file system(NOT HDFS) of each mappter slave node.

 [Table of Contents](#HADOOP)

-##  Where Is The Mapper Output intermediate Kay-value Data Stored?
+##  Where is the Mapper Output intermediate Kay value data stored?
 The mapper output (intermediate data) is stored on the Local file system (NOT HDFS) of each individual mapper nodes.
 This is typically a temporary directory location which can be setup in config by the hadoop administrator.
 The intermediate data is cleaned up after the Hadoop Job completes.

 [Table of Contents](#HADOOP)

-##  If Reducers Do Not Start Before All Mappers Finish Then Why Does The Progress On Mapreduce Job Shows Something Like Map 50 percents Reduce 10 percents and Why Reducers Progress Percentage Is Displayed When Mapper Is Not Finished Yet?
+##  If Reducers do not start before all Mappers finish then why does the progress on Mapreduce Job shows something like Map 50 percents Reduce 10 percents and why Reducers progress percentage is displayed when Mapper is not Finished yet?
 Reducers start copying intermediate key-value pairs from the mappers as soon as they are available.
 The progress calculation also takes in account the processing of data transfer which is done by reduce process, therefore the reduce progress starts showing up as soon as any intermediate key-value pair for a mapper is available to be transferred to reducer.
 Though the reducer progress is updated still the programmer defined reduce method is called only after all the mappers have finished.

 [Table of Contents](#HADOOP)

-## Explain In Brief The Three Modes In Which Hadoop Can Be Run?
+## Explain in brief the three Modes in which Hadoop can be run?
  The three modes in which Hadoop can be run are:
 + Standalone (local) mode - No Hadoop daemons running, everything runs on a single Java Virtual machine only.
 + Pseudo-distributed mode - Daemons run on the local machine, thereby simulating a cluster on a smaller scale.